Generalizations of planar contact manifolds to higher dimensions: Iterated Planar Contact Manifolds

 According to a recent result of Giroux and Pardon \cite{GirouxPardon17}, any Stein (respectively Weinstein) domain admits a Stein (respectively Weinstein) Lefschetz fibration over $D^2$, which by definition implies that the regular fiber of the fibration is Stein (respectively Weinstein).
 So, we can consider these type of fibrations as special cases of the exact symplectic fibrations we defined on Liouville domains---which might be called Liouville Lefschetz fibrations in the same vein.

 \begin{construction} We make a few observations about constructing open books and Lefschetz fibrations that will be used repeatedly below.
-The first simple observation is that if $f: (W, \lambda) \to D^2$ is an exact Lefschetz fibration, then $\partial W$ is convex and hence has an induced contact structure $\xi$.
+The first simple observation is that if $f: (W, \lambda) \to D^2$ is an exact symplectic Lefschetz fibration, then $\partial W$ is convex and hence has an induced contact structure $\xi$.
 Moreover, if we take polar coordinates on $D^2$ and let $B=f^{-1}(0)\cap \partial W$, then $\partial W \setminus B$ is fibered by composing $f$ with projection to the $\theta$ coordinate.
-Once may easily check that this open book supports $\xi$.
-In addition, if $\Lambda$ is an exact Lagrangian sphere in a fiber of $f$, then there is an associated Legendrian sphere in $\partial W$ \cite{vanKoert17}.
-By attaching a Weinstein handle to $W$ along $\Lambda$, we get a new symplectic manifold $W'$ with an exact Lefschetz fibration that has one additional vanishing cycle given by $\Lambda$, \cite[Section~6.2]{GirouxPardon17}.
-In other words, given an exact symplectic $(2n-2)$--manifold $X$, a general exact Lefschetz fibration in dimension $2n$ can be built by successively attaching Weinstein $n$--handles to the trivial Lefschetz fibration $X \times D^2$ along Lagrangian spheres embedded in distinct fibers above $\partial D^2$. \end{construction}
+One may easily check that this open book supports $\xi$.
+In addition, \cite[Lemma 4.4]{vanKoert17} implies that if $\Lambda$ is an exact Lagrangian sphere in a fiber of $f$ over a point in $\partial D^2$, then there is an associated Legendrian sphere in $\partial W$ in a neighborhood of that fiber, obtained by perturbing the Lagrangian one.
+By attaching a Weinstein handle to $W$ along $\Lambda$, we get a new symplectic manifold $W'$ with an exact symplectic Lefschetz fibration that has one additional vanishing cycle given by $\Lambda$, \cite[Section~6.2]{GirouxPardon17}.
+In other words, given an exact symplectic $(2n-2)$--manifold $X$, a general exact symplectic Lefschetz fibration in dimension $2n$ can be built by successively attaching Weinstein $n$--handles to the trivial exact symplectic Lefschetz fibration $X \times D^2$ along Lagrangian spheres embedded in distinct fibers above $\partial D^2$. \end{construction}